Pylons/pyramid/docs/quick_tutorial/cookiecutters.rst

 ========

 Rather than starting from scratch, a cookiecutter can make it easy to get a Python project containing a working :app:`Pyramid` application.
-The Pylons Project provides `several cookiecutters <https://github.com/Pylons?q=pyramid-cookiecutter>`_.

 ``pserve`` is :app:`Pyramid`'s application runner, separating operational details from your code.
 When you install :app:`Pyramid`, a small command program called ``pserve``